14 BEST Things to Do in Queenstown With Kids in 2025

 Wine-lovers will enjoy the region as the wineries in Queenstown are amongst the best in the world.
 They are particularly renowned for their Pinot Noir varieties.
 Likewise, the restaurants in Queenstown are awesome – with Ferg Burger being the budget option that no traveller can afford to miss.

 History-buffs can explore all the cute things to do in Arrowtown, which was once a thriving gold mining town.
-Skiers and snowboarders can explore the Queenstown ski fields for some of the best snow resorts in the world,

 Nature-lovers and hikers can look a bit further afield to find some of the best hikes in New Zealand all around the region.
 The Wanaka region, in particular, is home to the famous Roy’s Peak (seriously, look it up) and Isthmus walk, amongst other awesome things to do in Wanaka.
 Likewise, explore the best things to do in Glenorchy for some epic hikes and great sunrises.